davidysoards/soards-me-blog/src/site/about.md

 I'm currently working on improving my full-stack development skills with Python and the Django Framework.

-I built this blog using [Eleventy](https://www.11ty.dev/docs/) and [Tailwind](https://tailwindcss.com/docs/installation).
-They're both fairly easy to use, highly customizable and a lot of fun if you’re a nerd like me.
+I built this blog using <a href="https://www.11ty.dev/docs/" target="_blank" rel="noopener noreferrer">Eleventy</a> and <a href="https://tailwindcss.com/docs/installation" target="_blank" rel="noopener noreferrer">Tailwind</a>.
+They're both fairly easy to use, highly customizable and a lot of fun, if you’re a nerd like me.
 You should definitely check them out.

 From time to time, I post music on my [Soundcloud](https://soundcloud.com/soards).